ernsnl/Basic-Chess-Board/ReadMe.md

 ![Screenshot](http://imgur.com/a/qoN2U)

+If image is not showing, you find it on [here](http://imgur.com/a/qoN2U)

 For example; To display initial start of a chess game (picture above) with white player having the turn run the following command(1):

 ```